top of page

 Sometimes, children born out of the United States to U.S. citizen parents do not satisfy U.S. citizenship acquisition requirements through their parents (often because the U.S. citizen parent did not fulfill the residency requirement).
 However, the child might still meet the criteria for citizenship acquisition through a grandparent.

-It is important to note that this option is only available for those who reside outside of the United States and are under the age of 18 at the time of application for Naturalization Certificate.
+It is essential to note that this option is only available to individuals residing outside the United States and under the age of 18 at the time of application for a Naturalization Certificate.

 The child can acquire citizenship through grandparents, if at the time of birth: